-Those who are familiar with Kolkata's history will know that the landmark Park Hotel is over four decades old.
+Those who are familiar with Kolkata's history will know that the landmark Park Hotel is just over five decades old.
 It opened in 1967.
 You wouldn't know it from looking at the hotel though.
 The Park Hotel is the most happening hotel in Kolkata.
 It's also sporting a new look after renovations completed in mid 2011.

 If you're visiting Kolkata and want to be right in the heart of the action, The Park Hotel is the only place to stay.

 Its location on iconic Park Street, the city's main thoroughfare, is unbeatable.
 And so are its facilities.

 Food, Drinks and Nightlife

 From the moment you walk into the lobby and notice the row glittering of disco balls suspended above the reception desk, it's obvious that The Park Hotel isn't your average luxury business hotel.
 It's innovative, contemporary, and as the disco balls suggest, has a focus on entertainment.
 However, the real extent of what the hotel offers takes some discovering.
 For a boutique hotel, The Park is surprisingly sprawling.

 With a classy cocktail bar (Roxy), huge nightclub (Tantra), and British-style pub (Someplace Else), The Park Hotel has always dominated Kolkata's nightlife.
 These days it's really pulling in the city's party people by hosting international DJs and other events dedicated to different genres of electronic music every weekend, plus live bands.